 How much data do I need for a reliable heatmap?

-A general rule of thumb is to collect data from at least 2,000 to 3,000 pageviews per device type (desktop/mobile) before making significant design decisions based on a heatmap.
+As a result of normal variances, a general rule of thumb is to collect data from at least 2,000 to 3,000 pageviews per device type before making significant design decisions based on a heatmap.